Turkey arrests more officers over 1997 coup

 Police swooped on the homes of the officers in several cities across the country, including the capital Ankara and Turkey's biggest city Istanbul, after a court issued the arrest warrants for four serving and eight retired officers.

-Political reforms in 2010 to remove the immunity of old coup leaders gave prosecutors room to delve deeper into Turkey's history.
+Political reforms in 2010 to remove old coupmakers' immunity gave prosecutors room to delve deeper into Turkey's history.

 Hundreds of military officers, including top serving and retired commanders, are now facing trials accused of involvement in the alleged "Ergenekon" and "Sledgehammer" coup conspiracies against Erdogan and his ruling party.